 L-DOS47 has completed extensive preclinical testing and manufacturing development, following which regulatory approvals were obtained in Poland and the U.S. to conduct Phase I/II and Phase I clinical studies, respectively.
-The Company decided to focus its resources on initiating only the Polish clinical study due to financial and timeline considerations, and for which patient recruitment activities are well underway.
-The Company has postponed commencement of a U.S. Phase I clinical study and is now developing strategies for the commencement of Phase I/II studies for L-DOS47 in non-small cell lung cancer ("NSCLC") in combination with other lines of chemotherapy.
+The Company decided to focus its resources on initiating only the Polish clinical study due to financial and timeline considerations.
+Patient recruitment activities for this study are well underway and the Company is currently dosing patients in Cohort 7.
+The Company had postponed commencement of the previously approved FDA Phase I clinical study and is now developing an IND application for approval by the FDA and commencement of a study for an L-DOS47 Phase I, open label, dose escalation study in combination with standard doublet therapy of pemetrexed/carboplatin in patients with Stage IV recurrent or metastatic non-squamous non-small cell lung cancer ("NSCLC").
+In addition, the Company has commenced the process of developing a new CTA in Canada for approval by Health Canada and commencement of a Phase I study for L-DOS47 in combination with the chemotherapy drug vinorelbine in patients with metastatic NSCLC and metastatic breast cancer.